 It’s likely that we’ve all encountered these stories—the ones that open with an explosion, plague, car chase, alien abduction, fist fight, or other volatile scene involving a main character that we know virtually nothing about.
-I get why authors do this.
-It makes sense that starting the story with a bang would engage readers and suck them right in.
-But most of the time, the opposite happens for me: I end up confused and uninterested.
-And here’s why: To care about what’s happening to the character, I have to first care about the character.
+And for certain genres (thrillers, action, etc.), this can work.
+But most of the time, this kind of opening doesn’t engage me because I end up confused and uninterested.
+Why?
+To care about what’s happening to the character, I have to first care about the character.

-To care about a hero, readers need to know what he wants and what’s at stake if he doesn’t get it.
+To care about a hero, readers should know what he wants and what’s at stake if he doesn’t get it.
 They’ve also got to respond to him emotionally on a certain level if they’re going to empathize with him and his circumstances.
 Readers need to have a feel for this stuff before the main character gets thrown into the arena or accused of espionage.
-If the cart comes before the horse here, it’s highly likely that readers won’t engage and may not continue reading.
+If the cart comes before the horse here, it’s likely that readers won’t be drawn in and may not continue reading.

 So how do we avoid this problem in our own writing?

 1. Don’t start with the main action.
 Personally?
 I need to see the character in her real world before the main conflict arises.
 This provides contrast, pitting the old safe-but-somehow-unsatisfactory world against the crazy new one.
 It also gives me a chance to get to know the hero before her world is turned upside down.
 So if your story is about people surviving an ebola outbreak, don’t open with the hero’s mother bleeding from the eyes.
 If it’s about a woman living in the aftermath of divorce, don’t open with her husband leaving her.
 Give readers a chance to care about the hero before the main conflict arises, and readers will be more inclined to stick around to see what happens to her.